 There are two types of IRAs, and taxes are handled differently on each one.
 Before you choose which type of IRA to use or make a contribution, discuss your goals and your situation with a tax professional.

-You might also get tax benefits in the form of a deduction for money that you contribute to a traditional IRA, allowing you to add “pre-tax” money to the account.
-However, you might not be eligible for the deduction depending on your income or benefits you receive at your job, so you may need to make after-tax contributions.
-When you take funds out of the account (to spend it in retirement, for example), any funds that have never been taxed—any pre-tax contributions and earnings—are treated as income in the year you take the distribution.
+You might also get tax benefits in the form of a deduction for money that you contribute to a traditional IRA, allowing you to add “pre-tax” money to your account.
+However, you might not be eligible for the deduction depending on your household income and workplace benefits, so you may need to make after-tax contributions.
+When you take funds out of the account (to spend in retirement, for example), any funds that have never been taxed—any pre-tax contributions and earnings—are treated as income in the year you take the distribution.

-- Roth IRAs provide tax-free growth.
-Instead of potentially taking a deduction for contributions, you’ll contribute after-tax dollars to the account.
-When you take distributions in retirement, you receive all of the money tax-free (assuming you satisfy all IRS requirements).
+Roth IRAs offer the potential for tax-free growth.
+Instead of taking a deduction for contributions, you contribute after-tax dollars to Roth accounts.
+When you take distributions in retirement, you might receive all of the money tax-free (assuming you satisfy all IRS requirements).
 In other words, you get your original contributions and any earnings tax-free.

-- Rollover IRAs are traditional IRAs that receive funds from another retirement account.
+Rollover IRAs are traditional IRAs that receive funds from another retirement account.
 For example, you might roll pre-tax 401(k) assets into a rollover IRA.
 In the past, those assets might have been kept separate, but combining assets is currently the norm.

+The IRS limits the maximum amount you can contribute to a standard IRA every year.
 Rollovers and transfers from other retirement accounts generally do not count against those limits, but there are complicated pitfalls with transfers—so talk with an expert before you move money.

-Pre-tax or post-tax?
 The ability to deduct contributions to a traditional IRA has been an appealing feature for decades.
-Savers can potentially reduce their taxable income, which makes it easier to afford contributing.
+Savers can potentially reduce their taxable income, which makes it easier to afford contributions.
 However, they’re choosing to pay taxes later instead of today.
-Whether or not that makes sense is an unknown—we don’t know what tax rates will look like in the future, or how the tax system might change in surprising ways.
+Whether or not that makes sense is an unknown—we can't know what tax rates will look like in the future, or how the tax system might change in surprising ways.

 Investments in IRAs